What Is TOEFL? Know Everything About It

 - Writing - Evaluate the ability to write in English on the given topic.
 This section allows you to demonstrate your ability to write in English.
 It also tests the ability to originate, organize ideas, and support those ideas with examples.

 - Validity - TOEFL certification is valid for two years.

 Resources for Preparation

-ETS offers a variety of paid and free preparation materials that can help you get ready for the TOEFL test.
+ETS offers various paid and free preparation materials that can help you get ready for the TOEFL test.

-TOEFL certification enriches the listening and analyzing, attention and concentration, reading and understanding, performing and speaking, writing, and presenting skills of the candidate.
-As a keen seeker of knowledge, TOEFL enables you to reach the desired destination with confidence and ability to cope with the academic pressure in the foreign and unacquainted land/country.
+TOEFL certification enriches listening and analyzing, attention and concentration, reading and understanding, performing and speaking, writing, and presenting the candidate's skills.
+As a keen seeker of knowledge, TOEFL enables you to reach the desired destination with confidence and the ability to cope with the academic pressure in the foreign and unacquainted land/country.